 https://codes.iccsafe.org/content/NCFC2018/chapter-56-explosives-and-fireworks

-The State of North Carolina requires a routine fire inspection to be conducted on each commmercial establishment in our jurisdiction.
+The State of North Carolina requires a routine fire inspection to be conducted on each commercial establishment in our jurisdiction.
 The frequency of these inspections is listed below.

-Once a year: Hazardous, High-Rise, Assembly, Institutional and Residential except for one and two family dwellings.
-In multi-family occupancies this only includes interrior common areas of dwelling units.
+Once a year: Hazardous, High-Rise, Assembly, Institutional, and Residential except for one and two-family dwellings.
+In multi-family occupancies, this only includes interior common areas of dwelling units.

 Once every two years: Industrial and Educational Occupancies (Except for public schools)